 Michael Fasciano is a filmmaker and media strategist who recently completed his latest documentary, Hearts of Courage.
 The short film follows the non-profit medical group, Team Heart, covering their mission and annual surgical trip to Rwanda.
 To support Team Heart, Frontrunner is hosting a fundraiser, where readers can donate here.
 We caught up with Fasciano to discuss the film, his connection to Team Heart and Rwanda, and share notes on the creative process.
-A trailer of the film is available here:

 If strep throat goes untreated it expands into the heart and becomes Rheumatic Heart Disease.
 Team Heart’s mission is to address and prevent this disease.
 The group travels to King Faisal Hospital in Kigali, Rwanda annually to operate on 16 patients and teach cardiac medicine.
 The entire staff of medical doctors, nurses and administrative professionals volunteer their time and pay their own way.
 The long-term vision is to establish a cardiac center to serve East Africa.

 How did you become involved with the organization?